cleitonsouza01/trade/docs/api/trade.operation_container.md

 A container for operations.

 An OperationContainer is used to group operations, like operations that occurred on the same date, and then perform tasks on them.
-It
-can:
+The OperationContainer can:

 - Separate the daytrades and the common operations of a group of operations that occurred on the same date by using the method: